syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 {% previewsample "page.domainurl/code-snippet/chart/export-cs4" %}
 {% endif %}

-## Excel export

-You can export the rendered chart data to `XLSX` or `CSV` formats using the export method.

-In the export method, you'll need to specify the following parameters in order to export the data to Excel:

-* `type` - Specify the export format as either `XLSX` or `CSV` for exporting in Excel.
-* `fileName` - A name for the exported file.
+### Exporting charts into separate page during the PDF export

+During the PDF export, you can export each chart as a separate page by setting the `exportToMultiplePage` parameter to **true**.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/chart/export-cs5/index.ts %}
 {% endhighlight %}